BlvckBytes/ctor-ensure/README.md

 }
 ```

 Obviously, the user is going to need some credentials still.
 Since we've already defined a class and some pretty plausible validations for it, we'd like to reuse that within the user's class.
 In order to accomplish this, I will add it as a super-class, add passthrough-arguments to the constructor, and enable the inheritance flag on the user's decorator.
+When this flag is off, all errors above the class are ignored, and thus not inherited.
+This also affects class down the chain.

 ```typescript
 @CtorEnsure({